![]() Author Books Journalism Information | |

 that the Biblical phrase "The land of milk and honey" referred to date honey,

-rather than natural bee honey.
 With the discovery of an industrial apiary at

 Rehov, it's now believed that the Biblical phrase may refer accurately to bee

-honey.
 How many novels did he write before he got one accepted?
-He wrote two novels that weren't accepted before he wrote The Fool's Run.
-The first, The Wheel Key

 Number, was a perhaps too-realistic detective story.
 The second, The